DavidGiraldoCode/p_gmtk_game_jam_build_to_scale/README.md

 ## DevLog
 - Later on, I realized that the CharacterController was not the best option if I wanted to enable the player to be propelled upward by the scaling geometry.
+- The geometries persist on their local scale.
+There's a need to have a set of elements with pre-defined sizes at local scales of 1.0 so the gun can interact with that.
+- Using a cube manually scaling it makes difficult to limit and define the threshold.
+Having defined geometries of different shapes and sizes allows for homogeneous scaling.
+- To create a clear feedbck that the geometry has reached it maximun scaling state, they may change color.

 ## References
 [1] iHeartGameDev, How to Jump in Unity 3D: Jumping Like Mario [Built-In Character Controller #3], (Jul.
 18, 2021).
 Accessed: Aug.
 19, 2024.
 [Online Video].
 Available: https://www.youtube.com/watch?v=h2r3_KjChf4